matheusvt2/model-serving-and-monitoring/README.md

 # Model Serving and Monitoring Platform

 A full-stack, containerized machine learning platform for model training, versioning, serving, monitoring, and automated event streaming.
-This project demonstrates best practices for MLOps using Docker Compose, MLflow, MinIO, Prometheus, Grafana, Kafka, Elasticsearch, and Flask.
+This project demonstrates best practices for MLOps using Docker Compose, MLflow, MinIO, Prometheus, Grafana, Kafka, Elasticsearch, and FastAPI.

 ---

 ## ✨ Project Overview

 - **Model Training & Versioning:** Train and log models with MLflow, storing artifacts in MinIO (S3-compatible).
-- **Model Serving:** Serve predictions via a Flask API, with Prometheus metrics and Kafka event streaming.
+- **Model Serving:** Serve predictions via a Fast API, with Prometheus metrics and Kafka event streaming.
 - **Streaming & Monitoring:** Stream all prediction events to Kafka, persist in Elasticsearch, and visualize in Grafana.
 - **Metrics & Retraining:** Monitor service and model metrics with Prometheus/Grafana; foundation for auto-retraining pipelines.